-And you can replace your friend with another person, a guy, or an old person, a young person, or with a, with a scene, with a place or an object.
+And you can replace your friend with, you know, another person, a guy, or an old person, a young person, or with a, with a, with a scene, with a place or an object.

 [For example] This photo of the new school building doesn’t do it justice, in real life, it’s much, it’s much bigger than in this photo.

 Or, this photo doesn’t do the City of London any justice.
 In real life, it looks much better, London looks much better than it does in this photo.

 Okay so, you know, I’ve given you examples which are kind of negatives.
 Like it doesn’t do it justice, or it doesn’t do her justice.
 But you can also use it in a positive sentence.

 You could say, you know, this photo does her justice.
 She looks amazing, you know, she looks really beautiful.

 Or, this portrait of the Queen is amazing; it does the Queen justice, she looks as she should look, she looks good.